SELECT

 Karthik | Trichy |

-The subquery (SELECT district FROM employees WHERE state = 'Tamil Nadu')
+(SELECT district FROM employees WHERE state = 'Tamil Nadu')

 returns all districts in Tamil Nadu.
 The main query then retrieves employees who work in those districts.